Lab-Grown Diamonds and Alternatives to Diamonds

-At Shane Co., you'll only find genuine gemstones - the wonders of nature that took hundreds of thousands of years to create, not a mere month.
+At Shane Co., you'll only find genuine gemstones - the wonders of nature that took billions of years to create, not a mere month.
 So when you give or wear a piece of our jewelry, you can be sure that it is set with gemstones that are one-of-a-kind - just like the individual who wears it.
 While many natural and synthetic substitutes are certainly attractive for inexpensive jewelry, they don't offer the romance or subtle qualities of the rare original.

 Because there are many synthetic and treated gemstones out in the market, it's wise to know how they differ from the genuine article.